tirtharay/tmd/README.md

 - [X] Users can register using default Wordpress system

 # Seems like this API blocks/ doesn´t work on Localhost.So please check http://tirtharay.com.br/ If it doesn´t work on your localhost.
 I created this site on my own domain.
+Everything works properly on my domain :)